KuzniaCo/chemistry-app/README.md

-# CHEMISTRY-APP
+# Chemistry App with React-Native

+* * *

-## Workflow
+## Core Technologies

-[Tasks Board](https://github.com/KuzniaCo/chemistry-app/projects/1) - Please keep you ticket status updated
+*   React Native
+*   React Native Reanimated v2
+*   React Native Navigation v6

+* * *

-### Git flow
+## Git flow

-1. Create feature branch
+1.  feature branch
 2. Push your branch on remote repository
 3. Create pull request
 4. Wait for 2 approves and be ready to provide requested changes
 5. If github allows you to merge, do a squash merge (only PR author should be merging)

-### Labels

-\*   - Easy

-\**  - Medium

-\*** - Hard